cha55son/rails-forum/README.md

 Now run the following command to start the server

         rails server # Starts on port 3000 use -p to change the port.

+You may now connect to the site by visiting [http://localhost:3000](http://localhost:3000)

 The first user to sign up on the site will be given __admin__ privileges and will be able to __promote__ other users to admin status.